castholm/string-uri-scheme/draft-castholm-string-uri-scheme.md

 # Syntax {#syntax}

-The string URI syntax is a subset of the generic URI syntax defined in {{!rfc3986}}.
+The string URI syntax is a subset of the generic URI syntax defined in {{!RFC3986}}.

+A non-normative description of the string URI syntax can be constructed as follows:

+- The URI must begin with a case-sensitive match for "string" in all lowercase immediately followed by a colon (":").
+- Everything following the colon must consist solely of any combination of the digits 0 to 9, the letters A to Z in both uppercase and lowercase, the hyphen-minus ("-"), the low line ("_") or percent-encoded octets (see
+  {{Section 2.1 of ?RFC3986}}).
+- Percent-encoded octets must use uppercase hexadecimal digits.
+- Percent-encoded octets must decode to valid UTF-8.
+- Percent-encoded octets must not decode to 0-9, A-Z (case-insensitive), "-" or "_".

-Using ABNF and the "DIGIT" and "ALPHA" rules defined in {{!RFC2234}}, the string URI syntax is defined by the "string-URI" rule defined below:
+Using ABNF and the "DIGIT" and "ALPHA" rules defined in {{!RFC2234}}, a formal definition of the string URI syntax is described by the "string-URI" rule below:

 ~~~ abnf
 string-URI = %x73.74.72.69.6E.67 ":" data